Yeti-Robotics/YetiDashboard/README.md

-Install node
+Install yarn

-Run npm install
+Run `yarn install` to install dependencies

-Run npm start
+Run `yarn start` to test locally

+Run `yarn dist` to package into a .exe